nmdguerreiro/bitoiu.github.com/_posts/2013-11-1-venn-lessons.md

 comments: true
 ---

-One of these days I was writing a node command tool, the 10th or so mini-project I wouldn't finish.
+One of these days, I was writing a node command tool, the 10th or so mini-project I wouldn't finish.
 This pet-project, which I still plan to finish is a a tool to quickly delete git branches.
-While writing the first prototypes, I came upon a pattern where I would have list of branches that I needed to merge or intersect.
+While writing the first prototypes, I stumbled upon a pattern where I would have list of branches that I needed to merge or intersect.
 For example, if I wanted to delete only merged local branches, that would be an intersection between all local branches with all local merged branches.
-I though I would give this approach a try, knowing from the start that in terms of performance I could eventually do better, but in terms of code simplicity I assumed this would be a better choice.
+I thought I would give this approach a try, knowing from the start that in terms of performance I could eventually do better, but in terms of code simplicity I assumed this would be a better choice.

 When I goggled for set operation libraries, a lot of the usual suspects came back in the results, most notably [underscore](http://underscorejs.org).
 That was it, if I wanted I could just add this library to my dependencies but the reason I go home and code is to be able to work on whatever I feel like, and that particular night, I felt like I really wanted to use a fluent API instead of underscore's good, community approved and tested but imperative solution.
 I was making excuses to do my own standalone library.

 ##[venn](http://bitoiu.github.io/venn/)

-So then there was I named it [venn](http://bitoiu.github.io/venn/), a fluent API for set operations.
+So then there was it, I named it [venn](http://bitoiu.github.io/venn/), a fluent API for set operations.
 And this post is about some of the design options I did, along with unexpected problems and the solutions employed.
 If you're looking for excitement, you're in the wrong website.

 ##the beginning - class approach

 Because I still have a bit of OO in my blood and because the more I code in Javascript the less I feel the need to implement classes, I thought I had upon me a very good chance to do exactly that: encapsulate all these nice set operations into a neatly little class called venn.

-As soon as I started writing the tests, something didn't feel quite right, but I couldn't put a finger on it.
+As soon as I started writing the tests, something didn't feel quite right, but I couldn't put a finger to it.
 I can't remember precisely but I had something which should be very similar to this:

 {% highlight javascript %}